rocky-linux/documentation/docs/books/nvchad/nvchad_ui/plugins_manager.md

     The choice of plugin is purely random.
 The plugin used for the example has no problems working in NvChad.

 We open our editor and remove the plugin from the configuration.
-This can be done conveniently by selecting the four rows to be deleted with the mouse and then pressing ++x++ to delete them and ++CTRL++ + ++s++ to save the file.
+This can be done conveniently by selecting the four rows to be deleted with the mouse and then pressing ++"x"++ to delete them and ++ctrl++ + ++"s"++ to save the file.

 ![Remove Plugin](../images/remove_plugin_01.png)

 Again we will receive a notice about the modification of the _plugins.lua_ file to which we will answer "yes" and once we open _Lazy_ we will have our plugin marked as to be removed.
-Removal is done by pressing the ++X++ key.
+Removal is done by pressing the ++"X"++ key.

 ![Lazy Clean](../images/remove_plugin_02.png)